alexbft/fun-di/README.md

 #### Context.resolveDict

 Returns a Promise with a dictionary of resolved injectables.
-The keys are converted to lowercase.
+The keys are uncapitalized.
 You can name the keys directly or use shorthand syntax.

 ```ts
   const { a, b } = await context.resolve({ a: A, b: B });